Accepting New Clients

 1) Weekly individual DBT sessions

-• Use behavior analysis to identify and better understand the adolescent’s problem behaviors
+• Work together using behavior analysis strategies to identify and better understand the teen’s problem behaviors

 • Identify effective coping skills for managing intense emotions and impulsive behaviors

-• Problem-solve through difficulties using new skills or obstacles to treatment adherence
+• Problem-solve through challenges or barriers to treatment adherence using new skills

 • Provide emotional support

-Adolescents and their parents attend a weekly DBT skills group to learn skills to improve emotion regulation and decrease problem behaviors.
-This group covers the following skills training modules:
+Teens and their caregivers attend a weekly DBT Skills Training class, learning new skills to increase emotional regulation and decrease problem behaviors.
+DBT Skills Training class covers the following core modules:

 • Mindfulness